fragro/Open-Assembly/docs/installation.rst

 Amazon S3 Support
 ---------------------------

 To setup your OA application for images, create a file called 'local_environment.json' in your home folder.
 The contents should look something like this, except substituted for your own variables from S3.
 The mountpoint "/home/user/media/" could be any existing directory on your filesystem.
 S3FS_ACCESSKEY, S3FS_SECRETKEY and S3FS_BUCKET must be setup from your `S3 management console <http://aws.amazon.com/console/>`_.
+If this is not available the django-storages will default to HashStorage.

 .. code-block:: bash